MRCIEU/COVIDITY_selbias/0.datasets/README.md

 # Deriving variables

-This contains the code for deriving the variables used in the analyses.

 This folder contains code for deriving the SARS-CoV-2 infection and death-with-COVID-19 outcome variables, and the candidate predictors of selection.

 See details specific to each cohort in each folder.